Rockfish

 Rock Crab

-NOTE: Crab traps may be set and fished north of Point Arguello, Santa Barbara County (including in San Francisco Bay) beginning at 8:01 a.m.
-Saturday, January 14, 2023.
-Dungeness crab may not be taken from San Francisco Bay.
+NOTE: Crab traps may not be set or fished in San Francisco and San Pablo bays, or south of the Sonoma/Mendocino county line.
+Rock crab may still be taken in this area by hoop nets and crab snares, and by hand.
 Please visit the Whale Safe Fisheries web page for the latest information, or to sign up for updates.

 The recreational fishery for all rock crab species, including red crab(opens in new tab) (Cancer productus), yellow crab(opens in new tab) (Metacarcinus anthonyi) and brown crab (Romaleon antennarium) is open year-round, statewide.
 The daily bag limit is 35 crab, and the minimum size limit is 4 inches.
 Review crab measurement methods (PDF)(opens in new tab) and the current California Ocean Sport Fishing Regulations booklet for more rock crab fishing information.